Fckroun/HTB_Walkthroughs/Noter/Noter.md

 * FTP on 21.

-* A webserver on port 5000.
+* A web server on port 5000.

-I tried anonymous login on ftp but that didn't work.
+I tried anonymous login on FTP but that didn't work.
 So i decided to look at the web server on port 5000.
 It was a flask web app that provides users with a database to store and manage notes.

 <img src="./img/2.png">

-Trying common logins and passwords (admin:admin, *:*, root:root ...) or trigering an SQL error wasn't fruitful.
+Trying common logins and passwords (admin:admin, *:*, root:root ...) or triggering an SQL error wasn't fruitful.
 So i decided to register a user Tom to be able to further explore the app.

 <img src="./img/3.png">